 A Delicious Breakfast with Family

 Keep the table decorations simple.
 Pine cones from your yard and ornaments from your collection work well.
 Add a few winter scented candles for a festive look.
 If you have fancy dishes, use them.
-This alone will create a memorable Christmas on a budget because it’s special!
+Holiday tableware alone will create a memorable Christmas on a budget because it’s extraordinary!

 A Budget Friendly Christmas Lunch

-Mashed potatoes can be used to make potato pancakes.
-In addition, mashed potatoes are a great start to potato soup.
+On the other hand, mashed potatoes make delicious potato pancakes.
+Also, mashed potatoes are a great start to potato soup.

 Start your shopping early.
-Purchase a few items each time you grocery shop.
-This will put less of a strain on the budget and help you have a truly memorable Christmas on a budget.
+For example, purchase a few items each time you grocery shop.
+Buy a little at a time to put less of a strain on the budget and help you have a truly memorable Christmas on a budget.

 At the Movies